nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 run = client.beta.threads.runs.create(
     thread_id=thread.id,
     assistant_id=assistant.id,
-    instructions="Please address the user Chef.
-You must respond to any orders given by Chef with 'Yes chef!'"
+    instructions="Please address the user as chef.
+You must respond to any orders given by chef with 'Yes chef!'"
 )
 ```